awanio/vapor/prompt.md

 ### 🎯 GOAL

+I have Go-based RESTful API service web app in this working directory.
+The app goal is to manage a Linux server, providing features equivalent to Cockpit Project — but built in Go and designed around JSON-based REST APIs.
+The API spec attached in openapi.yaml file.

-Create new folder web in this working directory, then build a modern, responsive, VS Code-inspired web UI for a Go-based Linux system management application.
-This frontend must interact with a backend that exposes RESTful APIs (JSON-based) and WebSocket streams for real-time system data and shell access.
+Build a modern, responsive, VS Code-inspired web UI for a Go-based Linux system management application.
+This frontend web app must interact with a backend that exposes RESTful APIs (JSON-based) and WebSocket streams for real-time system data and shell access.
+Create new folder "web" in this working directory then store all the frontend files in it.

 ---